headspace Maitland is a safe space to talk when you’ve got a lot going on. You can contact our friendly staff if you are:

 All 4 One

-All 4 One is a fortnightly social support group for same sex attracted, intersex and gender diverse young people or young people who are questioning their sexual or gender identity and friends and allies of the LGBTIQ+ community.
+All 4 One is a monthly social support group for same sex attracted, intersex and gender diverse young people or young people who are questioning their sexual or gender identity and friends and allies of the LGBTIQ+ community.
 It is a chance to meet like minded people, hang out and create a safe space.
 Give us a call on 4931 1000 for more info!

 TGIF youth groups